A collaborative publication of the Center for Parent Information and Resources (CPIR) and The Advocacy Institute

 - How is the performance of students who take an AA-AAS reported?

 - Can students with disabilities be assessed using an out-of-level assessment?

 - Where can I find more information about my state’s alternate assessment?

 The Current Context

-Both ESSA and the Individuals with Disabilities Education Act (IDEA) require all students with disabilities to be included in all state and districtwide assessments—including assessments required by ESSA—with appropriate accommodations.
-(See Academic Assessment Fact Sheet.)
+Both ESSA and the Individuals with Disabilities Education Act (Academic Assessment Fact Sheet.)) require all students with disabilities to be included in all state and districtwide assessments—including assessments required by ESSA—with appropriate accommodations.
+(See

 Students with disabilities must participate in the general assessments for their enrolled grade, with only one exception for students with the most significant cognitive disabilities.
 For this small group of students, ESSA allows states to adopt alternate academic achievement standards and provide for alternate assessments aligned with the state’s challenging academic standards and alternate academic achievement standards.